 The result of the threat and risk assessment to a principal, venue or assignment dictates the level of search.
 A close protection operative (CPO) will undoubtedly search people, rooms, venues, and vehicles.

-This article is by no means instruction of how to search but only the fundamentals behind why CPOs search.
+This article is by no means an instruction of how to search but only the fundamentals behind why CPOs search.

 Searching is necessary to provide a safe and secure environment for the Principal.
 The CPO must identify illicit objects and ensure that the Principal’s location is sterile from cameras, listening devices and other espionage equipment.